-He has been active in professional organizations, serving the International Reading Association and the National Council of Teachers of English in many capacities, both the National Reading Conference and The National Conference of Research in English as President, and the American Association of Colleges of Teacher Education as a member of the Board.
-In 1989, the National Reading Conference presented him with the Oscar Causey Award for outstanding contributions to reading research.
-In 1990, he was awarded the William S. Gray Citation of Merit by the International Reading Association for his contributions to theory, research, and practice.
-In 2003, he was elected to the National Academy of Education.
-In 2004, he received the Alan Purves Award from NCTE for the RTE article most likely to influence practice, and in 2005, the Albert J. Harris Award from IRA for scholarship on reading difficulties.
+Awards include the 1989 Oscar Causey Award for outstanding contributions to reading research from the NRC and the 1990 William S. Gray Citation of Merit. for his contributions to theory, research, and practice from the IRA.
+In 2004, he received the Alan Purves Award from NCTE for the Research in Teaching English article most likely to influence practice and the Edward B. Fry Book Award from NRC.
+In 2005, he was awarded the Albert J. Harris Award from IRA for scholarship on reading difficulties.
 In 2006, the University of Minnesota honored him with the Alumni Outstanding Achievement Award, the highest non-academic award given at the University, for his contributions to educational research and practice.
 In 2010, he received the AERA Distinguished Contributions to Research in Education Award.
-In 2012, the Literacy Research Association created the P. David Pearson Scholarly Influence Award to honor research publications that have had a major positive influence on literacy practice and policy.
+He was elected to membership in the Reading Hall of Fame (1990), the National Academy of Education (2003), and the Fellows program of AERA (2009).
+In 2012, the Literacy Research Association (formerly the NRC) created the P. David Pearson Scholarly Influence Award to honor scholarship that impacts literacy practice.

 He has served as an advisor to the Children's Television Workshop (now the Sesame Workshop), a myriad of school districts and state agencies, and many public and private educational institutions.
 He has been a reading program author for several publishers, including Ginn & Co.
 (Ginn Reading Program), Silver Burdett & Ginn (World of Reading and Literature Works), National Geographic (Reading/Writing Workshop), and Pearson Scott-Foresman (Reading Street).